bagagemd/SGRLvCLT/README.md

 - `Models/SIRGN.py` – Implementation of the SIR-GN model used in our experiments.
 - `Models/GINE.py` – GINE model used as a baseline for comparison.
-- `Utils/SGRLvCLT.py` – Core implementation of our proposed method, including signal disambiguation and optimization routines.
-- `Utils/Loader.py` – Graph data loader and transformation utilities for applying node and edge features.
 - `Data/Synthetic_Dataset/` – Synthetic datasets used in our controlled experiments.
 - `Appendix/` – Perturbation tests, additional experimental results, and extended proofs referenced in the appendix.